Old, Old Oldies: A Selection of Tunes From the Era of the Two World Wars

 It's probably worth noting that the spelling in the title is phonetic; the French spelling would be: 'parlez vous.'
 Additionally, 'parlez vous' means 'do you speak?' as in, 'Parlez vous Français?"

 The meaning in the song, however, is more of, 'do you get it?' 'do you understand?'
-Which would be rendered as 'comprenez vous?'
+Which would be correctly rendered as 'comprenez vous?'
 You can see the similarity to the English word 'comprehend.'
-Though, I suppose it would not have fit the tempo as well.
+Though, I suppose it would not have fit the meter as well.

 Goodbye Ma, Goodbye Pa, Goodbye Mule With Yer Old Hee-Haw